 Most files attached to email messages are of little risk and they are delivered.
 However certain types of attached files trigger these special processes:

-- Messages with attachments determined to contain a virus are blocked.
+- Messages with attachments determined to contain a virus are silently discarded.

-- Messages with attachments of certain risky file types are blocked or rejected.
+- Messages with attachments of certain risky file types are rejected, which sends a notice to the sender that the message was not accepted.

-- Messages with an attachment with a ".zip" filename extension will be delivered but have the attached file renamed.
+- Messages with an attachment with a ".zip" filename extension will be delivered but have the attached file renamed, unless they contain one of the risky file types, in which case they are rejected.

 Email attachments are a common method for computer viruses to spread.
 Virus infections can cause serious problems both for the computer user and the UW email system.